Canop/file-archive/README.md

 If you're calling this function several times in the same millisecond, the collision will be catched and different files will be written (by incrementing the milliseconds part of the name).

-Having several FileArchivers mapped to the same directory is totally OK.
+Having several `FileArchive` mapped to the same directory is totally OK.
 It lets you store several types of files in the same directory hierarchy.

 It's possible to pass a specific time (instead of having the current one used):

 	let filepath = await archive.write(buffer, someTimeMillis)

+Note that the directory names are based on UTC, which prevents any error related to DST or server timezone.

 ### Finding the last entry